 The following statements reflect the core beliefs of our members and the work of our public policy and advocacy program.

-- Disability Services: MSSA advocates for fair and adequate services for families and individuals with disabilities, including employment opportunities, appropriate living environments, and access to assistance.
-Click here for downloadable resources on this issue.
+- Veteran Services: MSSA advocates for high quality and equitable services for veterans, including employment opportunities, appropriate living environments, and access to health care and assistance.

 - Disparities in Child Welfare: MSSA supports efforts to increase the well-being of families from communities of color and to better serve children in the child welfare system.

 - Mental Health Treatment for Veterans: All veterans, regardless of discharge status, should have access to affordable and appropriate mental health treatment when needed.